leiyucs/leiyucs.github.io/_pages/about.md

 In IBM Research I have been working on large-scale log based system anomaly detection, AI-Ops, system data privacy identification and protection, and machine learning system optimization.
 My past research involved network security, wireless sensor networks, cloud computing, and algorithmic solutions for improving the performance of distributed systems.

 ## News
+* May 2022, our paper "Serving Deep Learning Models with Deduplication from Relational Databases" was officially accepted by VLDB 2022 as a research paper.
+Congratulations and many thanks to our collaborators Lixi, Prof. Jia Zou in ASU and all other co-authors.
 * Dec 2021, it is a great honor to receive 2021 IBM Research Accomplishment award (for contributions to zAI software).
 * Nov 2021, program committee member of ICDCS 2022, research track of Security, Privacy, and Trust in Distributed Systems.
 * Oct 19 2021, our summer intern Kai Li's paper ''DRL-Clusters: Buffer Management with Clustering based Deep Reinforcement Learning''